MoriDBagon/React-web-app/README.md

 # React-web-app
-Web-app based on react and JJ
+Web-app based on react and JS